beebmx/kirby-pay/docs/guide/README.md

 ## Disclaimer

 This package is provided "as is" with no guarantee.
-Use it at your own risk and always test it yourself before using it in a production environment.
+Use it at your own risk and always test it for yourself before using it in a production environment.

 ## License